Thinking about becoming a Cleaner? HR GO Recruitment can help you.

 If you want to learn how to become a cleaner and want to enjoy the many benefits of this flexible and rewarding role, your next step is to create a stand-out application using the cleaner CV example below.

-Although there is currently a vast number of hospitality jobs available for cleaners in the UK, that does not mean that your CV is not important.
+Although there is currently a vast number of cleaning jobs available in the UK, that does not mean that your CV is not important.
 You still need to prove that you are self-motivated, self-disciplined and are able to work independently as well as with others.

 Whether you are trying to find a job as a cleaner for the first time or you are hoping to improve on your current career prospects in the cleaning industry, the below cleaner CV sample will help you to achieve your goals.